-An Autorun.inf file is what enables the automatic running of CD files on your computer.
-On the insertion of a CD/DVD into the drive, this application allows the files to run without manual prompting, provided they are in synchronization with the system configuration.
-This system of file Autorun has been revolutionised and popularised by Windows and it saves a lot of time and effort for the user.
-On a related note, both the Icon Text and the Icon Menu can be suitably customized under this command, as in the Windows system.
-Thus the Autorun.inf is largely a rudimentary instruction file operating at the core of the CD directory.
+An Autorun.inf file enables the automatic running of CD files on your computer.
+When you insert a CD/DVD into the drive, this application allows the files to run without manual prompting.
+They are in synchronization with the system configuration.
+Autorun has been popularised by Windows and it saves a lot of time and effort for the user.

-Windows provide users with a simple utility that automatically runs applications found on a CD when inserted into the CD drive.
+Windows provide users with a simple utility that automatically runs applications of a CD when inserted into the CD drive.

-First, create a new (text-only) file and name it as autorun.inf.; once created, open it with your favorite text editor (notepad) and type in the following syntax:
+First, create a new (text-only) file and name it as Autorun.inf.
+Once created, open it with your favorite text editor and type in the following syntax:

-If an argument is to be passed for the application to be auto played:
+If an argument is passed for the application to be autoplayed:

 If you want to change the default icon, add the following syntax: